A Field Guide To Personal Finance

 Depending on your means and the volatility of your income you may choose a different financial vehicle for your emergency fund.
 If you are not someone that considers themselves financially savvy, the simplest answer is a savings account with your primary bank.

-Outside of banks, credit unions provide another option for your banking needs that can offer many advantages if you qualify for membership.
-Since credit unions are owned by their members they have greater motivation to keep fees low and return money to their account holders.
+Outside of banks, credit unions provide another option for your banking needs.
+They can offer many advantages if you qualify for membership.
+Because credit unions are owned by their members they have greater motivation to keep fees low and return money to their account holders.

 An example of the difference in interest rates and the impact they have on your money: